guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 ### Analysis

 Why re-label method work?
 Because deep learning is statistic-based.
 Take classification as example.
+(In a broad sense, all the task can be view as classification.)
 If there are three **very similar** data (data-1/data-2/data-3) in total, which labels are class-A/class-A/class-B, Then the trained model will predict class-A for data-3.

 The improvement reason is also based on the better and better understanding for the specific task's labeling rule/knowledge of labeling human once by once.
 Human-in-the-loop here means that in each loop the labeling human leader should learn and summarize the corrected rule/knowledge based on the last loop.